Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 # Getting Started with Myri Audio

-Myri in its current form is an audio solution which drew inspiration from the Megacity 2019 demo.
-It currently supports simple use cases appropriate for game jams, experiments, and maybe even some commercial projects.
-However, it lacks the necessary control features required to deliver a final product in this release.
-A major overhaul is planned for a future release which will lay the foundation of something much more suitable.
+Myri is an audio solution for Unity ECS.
+It drew inspiration from the Megacity 2019 demo, but has since gone above and beyond.
+It currently supports simple production use cases where only spatialization and simple mixing are required.
+Advanced sound design tools are not yet present, though they are planned for a future release.
+If you are a sound designer and would like to help shape Myri’s feature, please reach out!

-With that said, I do believe that at the time of writing, Myri is still the closest to a production-ready ECS audio solution for Unity Engine proper.
-Many of the concepts discussed here will survive through the new overhaul.
-So I hope you enjoy trying it out and feel free to send feedback!
+With that said, Myri is still a production-ready solution for many styles of games.
+And what it may lack in features, it makes up for in simplicity and performance.

 ## Setting up the Managed Driver